“Buy Local.” Why do we keep saying that? Why is it important? What does it accomplish?

 You’ll learn that different kinds of fruit trees need different types of shaping to encourage production.
 You’ll learn how to make decisions about what to cut, and how to make the cuts themselves.
 Continue Reading

-This full-day workshop will prepare you to join the efforts to conserve heirloom vegetable seeds, or to create your own vegetable varieties.
+Do you want to join the efforts to conserve heirloom vegetable seeds?
+Do you want to create your own vegetable varieties?

 This hands-on workshop covers plant reproduction for the major vegetable plant families, cross-pollination, preserving varietal purity, seed storage, and cleaning seed … and how to maximize the benefits of our urban conditions to get the very best seeds.